HIPAA Training Resources: Facility Guide and FAQ

 What Is HIPAA Compliance?

-Being HIPAA compliant means covered entities adhere to the standards and implementation practices of HIPAA Rules.
-Failure to comply with HIPAA regulations can result in civil monetary penalties with fines ranging from $100 to $50,000 per violation.
+Being HIPAA compliant means covered entities adhere to the standards and implementation practices of HIPAA regulations.
+Failure to comply can result in civil monetary penalties, with fines ranging from $100 to $50,000 per violation.
 Criminal offenses, which are handled by the Department of Justice, may result in imprisonment.

 HHS’s Office for Civil Rights (OCR) conducts compliance audits and investigates complaints related to patient safety confidentiality laws.
 All covered entities and business associates may be subject to an OCR audit.
 During the audit selection process, an OCR representative will reach out to your organization to collect information such as your facility size, how many patients you see a year, and your business associates (persons or entities that use protected health information to perform certain functions on behalf of a covered entity, such as claims processing, billing, and data analysis).